 Naming: Modules should be named after their purpose.
 A varScan module uses varScan.
 A reBAM module re-assembles and processes ‘.BAM’ files.
-The modules themselves do not need to have the word ‘mod’ in them, it’s just used in the example above by chance.
+The modules themselves do not need to have the word ‘module’ in them, it’s just used in the example above by chance.
 Sub-modules are then named by what they specifically accomplish. sortBAM sorts BAM files, indexBAM indexes ‘.BAM’ files, etc.

 Multi-Rule Composition: Complex modules are decomposed into smaller events.
 We highly encourage that these small events are separated into their own Snakefile.
 They are all included into the core ‘_INCLUDE’ file.
 For multi-part composition, the ‘_INCLUDE’ should only contain the ‘include’ statements and a description about the submodules included.
 When using submodules, there should be no rules in the ‘_INCLUDE’ file.